Easy Homemade Cat Treats Recipe

 Variations or Substitutions

-• Use canned fish: Mackerel, salmon, sardines, tuna, and anchovies are widely available and cat-friendly.
-These are all great option if your kitty prefers seafood.
+- Use canned fish: Mackerel, salmon, sardines, tuna, and anchovies are widely available too, and they are all great options.

-• Replace the cornmeal: Oat flour, wheat flour, or rice flour are all suitable options.
-Just be sure the flour you choose is safe for cats, and adjust the amount as needed to create a mixture that holds its shape when scooped.
+- Replace the cornmeal: Oat flour, wheat flour, or rice flour can be used in place of cornmeal.
+Adjust the amount as needed until the mixture holds its shape when pressed or scooped.

 Would you like to save this post for later?